OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

         $ubound:  NA
         $connect:  single

-To evaluate the model that we have built, we need an expectation and a fit function that obtains the best solution for the model given the data.
-When using the path specification, both are automatically generated by invoking the ``type=RAM`` argument in the model.
+To evaluate the model that we have built, we need an expectation and a fit function that obtain the best solution for the model given the data.
+When using the path specification, both are automatically generated by invoking the ``type="RAM"`` argument in the model.
 The 'RAM' objective function has a predefined structure.

 .. cssclass:: input
 ..